ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     When :literal:`false`\ , the password/passphrase will be marked as NOEXPIRED.

-    This option is only applicable when :emphasis:`operation=update`.
+    This option is only applicable when :emphasis:`state=update`.

     This option :strong:`must` be used together with :emphasis:`password` or :emphasis:`passphrase` in the same task.
-RACF requires a password/passphrase to be specified when using EXPIRED/NOEXPIRED.
+RACF requires a password/passphrase to be specified when using :literal:`EXPIRED/NOEXPIRED`.

-    When a password/passphrase is set for the first time during user creation, RACF automatically marks it as EXPIRED.
-To change it to NOEXPIRED, you must update the user and specify the same password/passphrase again with :literal:`expired=false`.
+    When a password/passphrase is set for the first time during user creation, RACF automatically marks it as :literal:`EXPIRED`.
+To change it to :literal:`NOEXPIRED`\ , you must update the user and specify the same password/passphrase again with :emphasis:`expired=false`.

     | **required**: False
     | **type**: bool